Iceland travel advice

 Useful links

-- Ongoing volcanic unrest in the Reykjanes-Svartsengi volcanic system– Icelandic Meteorological Office
+- Ongoing volcanic unrest in the Reykjanes-Svartsengi volcanic system – Icelandic Meteorological Office

-Iceland’s geographical location makes it prone to severe weather.
 The climate can be unpredictable regardless of the time of year.
+Monitor weather reports closely.

 Useful links